ms-hack-fy27/FrontierHack-AGRO/README.md

 # Microsoft Frontier Hackathon
 ## Microsoft Foundry: Build, scale, observe, and secure your AI agents

 Welcome to the hands-on lab experience where ideas become real, enterprise-ready solutions.
-This is the most advanced of the three agent-building tracks.
-While the Explorer track creates your first no-code agent and the Maker track automates tasks with low-code tools, this track is designed for developers, engineers, and architects who want full control over models, orchestration, and operations.

 In this lab, you will build, monitor, evaluate, and orchestrate AI agents using the Microsoft Foundry SDK.
 You will follow a guided, scenario-based experience designed to help turn a concept into a functional, enterprise-ready multi-agent system.

 By the end, you will not just understand how agents work: you will have built an agent that can be traced, evaluated, and deployed.